-The local authority should keep under review emerging ideas and best practice about outcomes based commissioning and payments by outcomes, for example the New Economics Foundation(NEF).
+The local authority should keep under review emerging ideas and best practice about outcomes based commissioning and payments by outcomes.

 The Care Act outlines local authorities’ role in preventing, reducing or delaying the need for care and support.
 This includes how the authority facilitates and commissions services and how it works with other local organisations to build community capital and make the most of the skills and resources already available in the area.
 Local authorities should consider working not just with traditional public sector partners like health, but also with a range of other partners to engage with communities to understand how to prevent problems from arising.

 The local authority must facilitate markets that offer a diverse range of high quality and appropriate services.
 In doing so, they must have regard to ensuring the continuous improvement of those services and encouraging a workforce which effectively underpins the market through:

 The quality of services provided and the workforce providing them can have a significant effect on the wellbeing of people receiving care and support, and that of carers, and it is important to establish agreed understandable and clear criteria for quality and to ensure they are met (see also Promoting Wellbeing).